lmapii/cproject/readme.md

 ### Configuring `Unity` and running unit tests

 Lots of resources exist on how to set up `Unity` and `Ceedling`, including an [excellent article on Embedded Artistry](https://embeddedartistry.com/blog/2019/2/25/unit-testing-and-reporting-on-a-build-server-using-ceedling-and-unity/) or the [_ThrowTheSwitch's_ own articles](https://www.throwtheswitch.org/articles).
-In short, you set the configuration switches for `Unity` in a dedicated [`unity_config.h`](https://github.com/lmapii/cproject/blob/main/tests/unittest/support/unity_config.h) file, and configure `Ceedling` with the [`project.yml`](https://github.com/lmapii/cproject/blob/main/tests/unittest/project.yml). `Ceedling` is a neat little helper that generates all the test runners for you, so all you need to do is add your own test files and tell `Ceedling` how to detect them.
-Have a look at the files in the [example project on GitHub](https://github.com/lmapii/cproject) in case you need details!
+In short, you set the configuration switches for `Unity` in a dedicated [`unity_config.h`](tests/unittest/support/unity_config.h) file, and configure `Ceedling` with the [`project.yml`](tests/unittest/project.yml). `Ceedling` is a neat little helper that generates all the test runners for you, so all you need to do is add your own test files and tell `Ceedling` how to detect them.
+Have a look at the files in this repository in case you need details!

-In the [`project.yml`](https://github.com/lmapii/cproject/blob/main/tests/unittest/project.yml) we told `Ceedling` that our tests will be located in the `tests/unittest/test` directory and all test file names have the prefix `test`.
-So all we need to do is to add our [`test_dummy.c`](https://github.com/lmapii/cproject/blob/main/tests/unittest/test/test_dummy.c) file to test our implementation, leading to the following files added:
+In the [`project.yml`](tests/unittest/project.yml) we told `Ceedling` that our tests will be located in the `tests/unittest/test` directory and all test file names have the prefix `test`.
+So all we need to do is to add our [`test_dummy.c`](tests/unittest/test/test_dummy.c) file to test our implementation, leading to the following files added:

 ```bash